netdata/netdata/web/server/README.md

 #### Linking against WolfSSL

-If you compile Netdata against `WolfSS` and you have [errors](https://github.com/netdata/netdata/pull/10227#issuecomment-729626178), it is possible that your library were not compiled with all available options.
+If you compile Netdata against `WolfSSL` and you have [errors](https://github.com/netdata/netdata/pull/10227#issuecomment-729626178), it is possible that your library were not compiled with all available options.

 ### Select TLS version